Dad Of NYC Viral Subway Surfer Pleads Police To Show Mercy Toward His Autistic Son [Video]

 The subway surfing video can be seen below.

-The report further explains that beat cops around the city care quite familiar with Christopher and his reckless ways, as the “famed” subway surfer has shared numerous other videos of him performing the act on other subway lines, and has been picked up more than once for other MTA-related crimes, including, “riding between train cars, once for criminal trespassing on subway tracks, and for twice jumping the turnstile at other train stops,” the Post details.
+The report further explains that beat cops around the city are quite familiar with Christopher and his reckless ways, as the “famed” subway surfer has shared numerous other videos of him performing the act on other subway lines.
+He has been picked up more than once for other MTA-related crimes, including, “riding between train cars, once for criminal trespassing on subway tracks, and for twice jumping the turnstile at other train stops,” the Post details.

 “Cops also believe he’s to blame of a spate of graffiti tagging inside subway stations,” an NYPD source later added.